-Team Rubicon Assistance Available for Pateros, Neighboring Communities posted over 6 years ago by Bobbi from Team Rubicon
+Team Rubicon Assistance Available for Pateros, Neighboring Communities posted almost 7 years ago by Bobbi from Team Rubicon

 PATEROS, Wash., August 2, 2014 – Team Rubicon, a veteran-led disaster relief group, has been continuing its mission to manage wildfire relief efforts in the city of Pateros; and debris removal in neighboring communities like Twisp, Brewster, and Methow.